blake27182/Rubiks-Cube-Solver/README.md

 # Rubiks-Cube-Solver
 This project is still in progress

+Currently, the biggest problem is with the hardware.
+The stepper motors sometimes under-rotate causing the other faces to lock up.
+I think either greasing the cube or the compression joints could help with this.
+I did fabricate all of the parts with a crooked bandsaw, an angle grinder and a Flux-core welder, so one cannot expect too much precision right away.

+###########

+TECH SPECS

 I used a Raspberry Pi to control my robot, but if you choose to use something else, be sure to change the Piper.py to accomidate your operating system and hardware